rccordell/cv/Cordell-CV.md

 "[Infectious Texts: Modeling Text Reuse in Nineteenth-Century Newspapers](http://www.ccs.neu.edu/home/dasmith/infect-bighum-2013.pdf)," second author, with David A. Smith and Elizabeth Maddock Dillon, in the *Proceedings of the Workshop on Big Humanities*, IEEE Computer Society Press (2013)

 ## Reports and Whitepapers

 "Machine Learning + Libraries: A Report on the State of the Field," commissioned by LC Labs, the Library of Congress, 14 July 2020, <https://labs.loc.gov/static/labs/work/reports/Cordell-LOC-ML-report.pdf>.
 Announcement post at <https://blogs.loc.gov/thesignal/2020/07/machine-learning-libraries-a-report-on-the-state-of-the-field/>

 "A Research Agenda for Historical and Multilingual OCR," with David A. Smith, funded by the Andrew W. Mellon Society, 6 February 2019, <https://repository.library.northeastern.edu/files/neu:f1881m409>

 ## Future Publications

 ### Accepted, in Editing, or Forthcoming

 "Newspapers and Periodicals as Transitional Media," *American Literature in Transition, 1851-1877*, ed.
-Cody Marrs, Cambridge University Press, draft submitted in May 2019, edits returned in June 2019, final draft submitted in July 2019
+Cody Marrs, Cambridge University Press, draft submitted in May 2019, edits returned in June 2019, final draft submitted in July 2019, expected publication June 2022

 "Material Culture of the Digital," *Handbook of Material Culture Studies*, ed.
-Lu Ann De Cunzo and Catharine Dann Roeber, Cambridge University Press, draft submitted in November 2018, edits returned June 2019, final draft submitted in January 2020
+Lu Ann De Cunzo and Catharine Dann Roeber, Cambridge University Press, draft submitted in November 2018, edits returned June 2019, final draft submitted in January 2020, expected publication June 2022

 "Programmable Type: The Craft of Printing, The Craft of Code," for *Teaching the History of the Book*, ed.
-Emily Todd and Matt Pangallo, accepted for publication by the Modern Language Association, final draft submitted in November 2020
+Emily Todd and Matt Pangallo, accepted for publication by the University of Massachusetts Press, final draft submitted in November 2020

+### In Progress or Under Review

+"Closing the Loop: Bridging ML Research and Library Systems," submitted to _Library Trends_ 28 April 2022

+_Values-Forward Praxis: Data Science, Machine Learning, and Artificial Intelligence in Cultural Heritage Organizations_, with Thomas Padilla, Elizabeth Lorang, Rebecca Dikow, Jefferson Bailey, and Harish Maringanti, CLIR “Pocket Burgundy” series, in progress

 ## Reviews, Textbooks, and Reference Publications

-Review of Katherine Bode's *A World of Fiction: Digital Collections  and the Future of Literary History*, *Digital Humanities Quarterly* (forthcoming)
+Review of Katherine Bode's *A World of Fiction: Digital Collections  and the Future of Literary History*, *Digital Humanities Quarterly* 15 (2021), <http://digitalhumanities.org/dhq/vol/15/3/000565/000565.html>

 Review of Sari Edelstein's *Between the Novel and the News: The Emergence of Women's Writing*, *Nineteenth-Century Contexts*, *Nineteenth-Century Contexts* 38.2 (2016)